Archaia Entertainment: Film adaptations

-In March, 2012, Warner Bros. announced that it had picked up Sean Rubin’s upcoming graphic novel Bolivar for an intended animated feature film.
-Irish filmmaker Kealan O’Rourke has been attached to write and direct the project.
-Akiva Goldsman and Kerry Foster will produce the film through their Weed Road company.
+In March of 2012, Warner Bros. announced that it had picked up Sean Rubin's upcoming graphic novel Bolivar for an intended animated feature film.
+Irish filmmaker Kealan O’Rourke was attached to write and direct the project.
+Akiva Goldsman and Kerry Foster were set to produce the film through their Weed Road company.

 The graphic novel Rust was also picked up by 20th Century Fox.
-It has Aline Brosh McKenna attached to write and Simon Kinberg to produce.
+It had Aline Brosh McKenna attached to write and Simon Kinberg to produce.